Loading...

 straight line with slopes in a v-t graph

-The blue line has the same description of motion but it starts at rest (initial speed is zero).
+The blue line has the same description of motion but starts at rest (initial speed is zero).

 (b) Two straight lines with negative slopes.